7 best practices when designing for accessibility

 Make navigation and focus states easily identifiable

-By 2025, almost three-quarters of the world’s internet users will access the web solely via their smartphones.
-Which may also mean that even fewer websites will offer focus states for their users.
+In 2024, 94.1% of global internet users reported accessing the web via smartphones, which may also mean that even fewer websites will offer focus states for their users.

 Write useful alternative text for images

 Screen readers are a big consideration when it comes to designing for accessibility and inclusion needs.
-The visually impaired often use screen readers to “read” the web to them.
+People who are visually impaired often use screen readers to read the web to them.

 By converting text to speech, users can actually hear the words on a website.
 When the screen reader encounters an image or photo, it will describe it to the user.
-The quality or helpfulness of that description varies wildly and depends on the effort the design team puts into the UX/UI.
+The quality or helpfulness of that description varies greatly.

 Screen readers pick up descriptions within the <alt> attribute of the image element or within the context or surroundings of the image itself.
 Often, this means only hearing the word “picture.”

 Other times, screen readers just read the image’s file name.
 Talk about an underwhelming user experience!
 All because there was no alt text written.
-For accessibility’s sake, write a description that gives users context for the image, explains what’s going on, and how it relates to the story.
+Write a description that gives users context for the image, explains what’s going on, and how it relates to the story.

 If an image is only there for decoration or is redundant, make it skippable for screen readers by adding an empty <alt> text attribute.
-Fortunately, Google’s image captioning AI continues to improve and is almost 94% accurate by some standards.
-But for now, keep offering useful alt text for images.
+Fortunately, Google’s image-captioning AI continues to improve, but just in case, keep offering useful alt text for images.

 Use the correct heading markup for content